Abrar Qazi

 Abrar Qazi (born 3 August 1992) is an Indian television actor.
-He is best known for portraying Raghu Jadhav in Gathbandhan, Rudraksh Khurana and Samrat Chaudhary in Yeh Hai Chahatein and Udayveer Jindal in Kabhi Neem Neem Kabhi Shahad Shahad.
+He is best known for portraying Raghu Jadhav in Gathbandhan, Rudraksh Khurana and Samrat Chaudhary in Yeh Hai Chahatein, Rajvansh Malhotra in Kumkum Bhagya and Udayveer Jindal in Kabhi Neem Neem Kabhi Shahad Shahad.

 Early life

 Abrar Qazi was born on 3 August 1992 in Srinagar, Jammu & Kashmir, India.
 He completed his schooling from Tyndale Biscoe School, Srinagar.
-Qazi graduated with a Bachelor of Commerce degree from Islamia College of Science and Commerce, Srinagar and also holds a degree in Master of Arts in Journalism.
+Qazi graduated with a Bachelor in Business Administration degree from Islamia College of Science and Commerce, Srinagar and also holds a degree in Master of Arts in Journalism.

 Abrar Qazi in his early days used to make films based on social issues with the help of his friends.
+During college days he would often copy the style of Shahrukh Khan and his classmates would call him by that name.
 He also worked as a Graphic Designer in a private company in his hometown but left the job in very less time to pursue his dream of becoming an actor.

 Career

 Qazi made his film debut in 2018 with the role of Zaid in Laila Majnu, written by Imtiaz Ali and directed by Sajid Ali.
 In 2019, he appeared in the Amazon Prime Video spy thriller The Family Man as Kareem Bhat.